vlcn-io/orm-browser-starter/README.md

 npm run aphro
 ```

-This "demo app" is an implementation of TodoMVC --
+This "demo app" is an implementation of [TodoMVC](https://todomvc.com/) using Aphrodite & React --

-# Aphrodite - TodoMVC Overview

-*An implementation of [TodoMVC](https://todomvc.com/) using `Aphrodite` to manage the data model locally in the browser.*

 # Code Overview